The Independent Journal

-The Independent Journal, occasionally known as The General Advertiser, was a semi-weekly New York City journal and newspaper edited and published by John McLean and Archibald McLean in the late 18th century.
+The Independent Journal was a semi-weekly New York City journal and newspaper edited and published by John McLean and Archibald McLean.
 The newspaper's content included contemporary essays and notices.
+The first issue was published on November 17, 1783, carrying the news of George Washington's resignation as commander-in-chief.
+After 1788, the newspaper operated under several other names, particularly the Daily Gazette and General Advertiser, before merging with The Journal of Commerce in 1840.

+The Federalist Papers

 The Independent Journal is primarily remembered for being one of several newspapers to have initially published The Federalist papers – a series of eighty-five articles and essays discussing and advocating the ratification of the United States Constitution, written by John Jay, James Madison and Alexander Hamilton.
 It became the first newspaper to publish the material when it released the first Federalist essay on October 27, 1787.
 The release was accompanied by the following notice:

 The Federalist, addressed to the People of the State of New York.